How does this medication work? What will it do for me?

 Pregnancy: There is not enough information to determine whether using methocarbamol - ibuprofen is safe during pregnancy.
-This medication should not be used during pregnancy unless the benefits outweigh the risks.
-If you become pregnant while taking this medication, contact your doctor immediately.
+This medication should not be used during pregnancy unless the benefits outweigh the risks, and it should be avoided during the last trimester of pregnancy (after 28 weeks of pregnancy).
+If you become pregnant while taking this medication, contact your doctor as soon as possible.

-Breast-feeding: Ibuprofen passes into breast milk.
-It is not known if methocarbamol passes into breast milk.
-If you are a breast-feeding mother and are taking methocarbamol - ibuprofen, it may affect your baby.
+Breast-feeding: Methocarbamol passes into breast milk.
+It is not known if ibuprofen passes into breast milk.
+If you are breast-feeding and taking methocarbamol - ibuprofen, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under 12 years old.